 White Cross Handbook.
-Copyright © 2017.
+Copyright © 2024.
 All Rights Reserved.

-The handbook was produced by White Cross Canada, a ministry of the E P Wahl Centre at Taylor, for use by North American churches who are participating in the ministry of White Cross.
+The handbook was produced by White Cross Canada, a ministry of the North American Baptist Conference, for use by North American churches who are participating in the ministry of White Cross.
 This content may freely be used, copied and shared by these ministry partners.